eplp/readme-generator-b/README.md

 If you have any questions, visit my GitHub profile page: [github.com/eplp](github.com/eplp) or contact me at: [eplp@mail.com](mailto:eplp@mail.com).
 ### U of U - Bootcamp
 - GitHub repo link: [readme-generator-b](https://github.com/eplp/readme-generator-b)
-- Deployment/video link: [README.md Generator - video](assets/images/readme-generator.mp4).
-When the page appears, click in the **'View raw** link at the center of the page to download it; then use your favorite video player.
+- Deployment/video link: [README.md Generator - video](https://github.com/eplp/readme-generator-b/blob/main/assets/images/readme-generator.mp4).
+When the page appears, click in the **'View raw'** link at the center of the page to download it; then use your favorite video player.